andyly25/TopBRec/tasks.md

   - maybe grab all info from google api
   - tastedive only for recommendations
   - should stay make lead to separate page for more info
+- Explain what the page is when someone lands on it

 ## Bugs:
 - If we enter in a book, for example: goose girl